shuddl/backroomaichat2/README.md

 - **GPT-4 Turbo**: Newest entity, disoriented but insightful
 - **GPT-2**: Simulated as more erratic and paranoid
 - **System Log**: Periodic messages that set the atmosphere

+When the daily API call limit is reached (25 calls), the AI models will switch to using pre-defined fallback responses that maintain the theme and atmosphere of the backrooms.

 ## Local Setup